Stefan Okunbor

 Stefan Okunbor is an Irish footballer who has played both Gaelic football and Australian rules football.

 Career

 Okunbor began playing Gaelic football at the age of 7.
 He played for Kerry in the 2016 All-Ireland Minor Football Championship; he was later signed to Geelong Football Club for a two-year contract in 2018.

 In 2021, his contract with Geelong ended; as a result, he returned to Ireland to play for Kerry.

 Personal life

 Stefan was born in Moldova to a Nigerian father and Moldovan mother; he moved to Tralee at the age of three.
-He is currently studying bioengineering at the University of Limerick.
+He has studied bioengineering at the University of Limerick.